markterweele/windows-itpro-docs/windows/configuration/background/index.md

 ---

 > [!TIP]
-> You also have the option to configure a custom lock screen image using [organizational messages in the Microsoft 365 admin center][M365-1].
+> You can also configure a custom lock screen image using [organizational messages in the Microsoft 365 admin center][M365-1].

 ## User experience